Is Zucchini Low FODMAP? Safe Servings, Recipes & Tips

 Is Zucchini Low FODMAP?

-Zucchini is moderate FODMAP.
-At a serving of ⅓ medium zucchini or about ⅔ cup (65g), it is low FODMAP and safe for most people.
-However, at the standard 1 serving (¾ medium or 75g), it becomes moderate FODMAP, and larger servings become high FODMAP.
+Is zucchini low FODMAP?
+The answer is yes, but with an important caveat about portion size.
+Zucchini (also known as courgette) is low FODMAP at a serving of ⅓ medium zucchini or about ⅔ cup (65g), making it safe for most people following a low FODMAP diet.
+However, at the standard 1 serving (¾ medium or 75g), it becomes moderate FODMAP due to increased levels of GOS and fructans.
+Larger servings push it into high FODMAP territory.

-This means you can enjoy zucchini on a low FODMAP diet, but portion control is important.
-The difference between low and moderate is small (just 10 grams), so measuring is essential, especially when you’re starting out.
+This means you can enjoy zucchini on a low FODMAP diet, but portion control is essential.
+The difference between low and moderate is surprisingly small (just 10 grams), so measuring is critical, especially when you’re in the elimination phase.
+Whether you call it zucchini, courgette, or baby marrow, the FODMAP profile is the same.
+Like many vegetables including broccoli and sweet potato, zucchini requires careful portioning to keep your FODMAP intake in check.

 Safe Serving Sizes